 6.1.
 Given the nature of the structural challenges Cyprus is facing, including a lack of specific skills in some areas and scarcity of resources, the Cypriot authorities will provide an updated request for technical assistance needs during the programme period, including the on-going technical assistance projects by end-December 2014.
-This request will identify and specify the areas of technical assistance or advisory services, which the Cypriot authorities consider essential for the implementation of the MoU and where they intend to seek such technical assistance services, in coordination with the programme partners.
-All technical assistance provided by the European Commission, other than technical assistance provided directly under the Structural and other EU funds, will be coordinated by the Support Group for Cyprus.
+This request will identify and specify the areas of technical assistance or advisory services, which the Cypriot authorities consider essential for the implementation of the MoU and where they intend to seek such technical assistance provided by the European Commission, other than technical assistance provided directly under the Structural and other EU funds, will be coordinated by the Support Group for Cyprus.